starryexpanse/Reference-Browser/readme.markdown

 For hosting the reference browser:

+    pip install Pillow
     pip install flask
     pip install flask-sqlalchemy
     pip install flask-login
     pip install flask-wtf

-**Note**: The program to make the database (makedb.py) is Python3, but the web application is Python2 - you will need to install the first two Python modules for both Pythons (i.e. pip and pip3).
+**Note**: The program to make the database (makedb.py) is written in Python3, but the web application is written in Python2 - you will need to install the first two Python packages into both Pythons (i.e. pip and pip3).

 For creating the database: